20 Kid-Friendly Spring Break Road Trips

 Massanutten Family Adventure Park

 Climb, tube, zip and swim your way through this 6,000-acre mountain getaway.
 Ski-focused in the winter, the all-season resort switches to fair-weather activities come spring.
 Little ones will enjoy the challenge of a kids’ ropes course and climbing wall, plus the chance to fly down the zip line and bounce at Playland.
 If the weather is warm enough, check to see if snow tubing has switched over to summer tubing and take turns gliding down a grassy hill.
 The indoor water park offers enough slides, rapids and pools to occupy a full day.
-Take a Flowrider lesson and learn to bodyboard on 50,000 gallons of water flowing under you like an ocean wave, or grab a tube and relax on an indoor lazy river.
+And coming soon: a new Mountain Mayhem Coaster that reaches speeds up to 25 miles per hour.
 The area also offers numerous treks and trails for hikers and bikers itching to get outdoors.
-Drive time from Arlington 2 hours 30 minutes. //1822 Resort Drive, Massanutten, Virginia
+Drive time from Arlington: 2 hours 30 minutes.
+1822 Resort Drive, Massanutten, Virginia

 Natural Bridge State Park, VA